 Jack is a very small town located in the state of Alabama.
 With a population of 1,904 people and just one neighborhood, Jack is the 238th largest community in Alabama.

-Because occupations involving physical labor dominate the local economy, Jack is generally considered to be a blue-collar town.
-38.06% of the Jack workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Jack is a blue-collar town, with 38.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jack is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Jack who work in management occupations (12.26%), sales jobs (11.23%), and office and administrative support (9.55%).

 One downside of living in Jack, however, is that residents on average have to contend with a long commute, spending on average 34.45 minutes every day commuting to work.